 Scallop Appetizer ($13.95) came with two of the biggest scallops we’d ever had.
 Cooked pretty well with a nice carmelized coating.
 They sat on top of a black bean/ Yukon potato cakes.
 A pretty good dish.
 The was removed from the menu in 2014.

 Tuna tartare ($16) number 1 tuna, sesame, shoyu, ginger, scallion, fresh mango puree, taro chips.
 This dish was recommended by the server and proved to be an excellent recommendation.
 Fresh tuna, cubed and intermixed with some nice Asian flavors.
 A bit on the creamy side.

 Ice cold oysters ($25 for a dozen) included very fresh shigoku, skookum, pearl point, miyagi the Shallot dipping sauce was very tart.
 We just stuck to the lemons.

 Friday’s Special lobster boil with fixin’s ($35) Maine Lobster, brentwood corn, Silva Sausage Co.
 Spicy Sausage, was an excellent combination.
 Freshly steamed lobster, definitely hit the spot.
 We saw several other tables with same dish.
-This special changed to a lobster ravioli on our last visit.
+This special was removed on our last visit.